getbowtied/Hook-Me-Up/README.txt

 - Initial Version

 ## Privacy Policy
-HookMeUp – Additional Content for WooCommerce uses Appsero SDK to collect some telemetry data upon user's confirmation.
+HookMeUp uses SDK (Software Development Kit) to collect some telemetry data **upon user's confirmation**.
 This helps us to troubleshoot problems faster & make product improvements.
-Appsero SDK does not gather any data by default.
-The SDK only starts gathering basic telemetry data when a user allows it via the admin notice.
+The SDK **does not gather any data by default**.
+The SDK only starts gathering basic telemetry data **when a user allows it** via the admin notice.
 We collect the data to ensure a great user experience for all our users.